 My favorite Biblical studies center around the ancient Hebraic roots of the Christian faith.
 Hebrew word studies, and the pictographs they contain, can sometimes give us a more detailed and in-depth view of Biblical concepts.

 There are a total of 22 letters in the Hebrew Aleph-Bet.
-This article will study the third set of three letters of the Hebrew Aleph-Bet in their pictograph form.
-These are "zayin", "chet", and "tet".
+This article will study the third set of three letters in their pictograph form.
+They are "zayin", "chet", and "tet".
 These also present a unified lesson as it concerns the character of God.

 Before we continue, please note that the words with Hebrew fonts should read from right to left.
 Knowing Hebrew won't be necessary, but it is helpful to know the directional aspect when describing the letter's position within the word.
-When I mention the first letter, it will be the letter beginning on the right, and the last letter will be on the left.
+When the first letter is mentioned, it will be the letter beginning on the right, and the last letter will be on the left.

 It is also important to note that the fonts I am using in this article are modern Hebrew ones developed during the Babylonian captivity and are used in Israel today.
 In their most ancient form, these letters were actual images of the pictographs we will be studying.